-As experts in Medicare, we stay up to date with trends to give you reliable information and provide clear guidance through Medicare.
-Using Deft Research data from the 2018 Annual Enrollment Period, Lauren Guinta, vice president of sales at UMA, found some noteworthy trends regarding the current state of senior health.
+As your trusted Medicare advisors, we stay up to date with trends to give you reliable information and provide clear guidance through Medicare.
+Using recent Deft Research data on Medicare's Annual Enrollment Period, Lauren Guinta, vice president of sales at UMA, found some noteworthy trends regarding the current state of senior health.

 She highlights some of the most important findings below.